-i) A large wind energy system shall be set\back at least one-half mile, measured from the base of the nearest wind turbine, from any off-site inhabited buildings or undeveloped lots in existence on the date the application to construct a large wind energy system is received by the SPGA.
-The SPGA may reduce the setback requirement from off-site inhabited buildings and undeveloped lots, if written permission is granted and maintained by all individuals or entities with control over the affected real properties.

-- ii) A large wind energy system shall be set\back a distance equal to one and one-half (1.5) times the height of the large wind energy system from property lines, on-site inhabited buildings, public and private rights of way and recreational trails "fall zone".
-The SPGA may reduce the setback requirement from property lines and on-site inhabited buildings, if written permission is granted and maintained by all individuals or entities with control over the affected real properties. - j.
+- a.
+A large wind energy system shall be set_back at least one-half mile, measured from the base of the nearest wind turbine (from any off-site inhabited building or undeveloped lots) to any property line in existence on the date the application to construct a large wind energy system is received by the SPGA.
+The SPGA may reduce the setback requirement (from any off-site buildings or undeveloped lot), if written permission is granted and maintained by all individuals or entities with control over the affected real properties. - b.
+A large wind energy system shall be (set back a distance equal to one and one half (1.5) times the height of the large wind energy system from property lines, on site inhabited buildings, public and private rights of way and recreational trails "fall zone") sited so that property lines, on-site inhabited buildings, public and private rights of way and recreational trails do not lie within the fall zone.
+The SPGA may reduce the setback requirement from property lines and on-site inhabited buildings, if written permission is granted and maintained by all individuals or entities with control over the affected real properties. - 10.
 Unauthorized Access.
-All large wind energy systems shall be constructed to prevent unauthorized persons from gaining access to the large wind energy system. - k.
+All large wind energy systems shall be constructed to prevent unauthorized persons from gaining access to the large wind energy system. - 11.
 Emergency Response Access.
 The large wind energy system and access roads shall be constructed and maintained to allow for safe access at all times by local emergency vehicles.
-Local public safety officials shall be provided with the ability to access the system as needed to respond to emergencies. - 1.
+Local public safety officials shall be provided with the ability to access the system as needed to respond to emergencies. - 12.
 Habitat Fragmentation.
-To the extent possible, large wind energy systems, associated roadways and transmission lines shall be located in or adjacent to areas where land is already cleared to avoid habitat fragmentation. - m.
-Vegetation Clearing.
+To the extent possible, large wind energy systems, associated roadways and transmission lines shall be located in or adjacent to areas where land is already cleared to avoid habitat fragmentation.

+- 13. Vegetation Clearing.
 The clearing of natural vegetation shall be limited to that which is necessary for the construction, operation, and maintenance of the large wind energy system, associated roadways and transmission lines and is otherwise prescribed by applicable laws.
 Revegetation plans shall be provided for restoration areas required for construction, but not necessary for ongoing maintenance and operations.
-Only native species typically found in the system's environment may be used for restoration. - n.
+Only native species typically found in the system's environment may be used for restoration. - 14.
 Wetlands.
-All large wind energy systems, associated roadways and transmission lines shall be constructed in compliance with all applicable local, state and federal laws pertaining to wetlands. - o.
+All large wind energy systems, associated roadways and transmission lines shall be constructed in compliance with all applicable local, state and federal laws pertaining to wetlands. - 15.
 Wildlife.
-All large wind energy systems, associated roadways and transmission lines shall be constructed to avoid or minimize impacts to wildlife, with particular attention paid to avian and bat species, as well as rare species, endangered species and species of special concern. - p.
+All large wind energy systems, associated roadways and transmission lines shall be constructed to avoid or minimize impacts to wildlife, with particular attention paid to avian and bat species, as well as rare species, endangered species and species of special concern. - 16.
 Stormwater Management.
-All stormwater controls installed at the large wind energy system site and on associated roadways shall be constructed and managed according to the Massachusetts Department of Environmental Protection's Stormwater Policy. - q.
+All stormwater controls installed at the large wind energy system site and on associated roadways shall be constructed and managed according to the Massachusetts Department of Environmental Protection's Stormwater Policy. - 17.
 Invasive Species Management.
 The applicant and subsequent large wind energy system operator(s)/owner(s) shall utilize best management practices during construction and post-construction to control the introduction of invasive species at the large wind energy system site and along the associated roadways and transmission lines.